Mental Health Awareness Week (10th - 16th May) is an opportunity for the whole of the UK to focus on achieving good mental health.

 Video games lead to healthy brain stimulation

-In other words, playing video games forces gamers to deeply stimulate multiple different areas of his or her brain, which leads to the development of a large handful of various beneficial tasks and dimensions of thinking.
+In other words, playing video games forces gamers to deeply stimulate multiple different areas of their brain, which leads to the development of a large handful of various beneficial tasks and dimensions of thinking.

 Playing video games can help relieve stress